Montréal Toundra

+On Nov 1, 2024, the team announced through social media that they would withdraw for the 2024-25 BSL season due to apparent disagreements with the league.
+They stated an intent to return for the 2025-26 season.

 Background

 Prior to 2021, the most recent professional basketball team in Montreal was in 2012 when the National Basketball League of Canada (NBLC) added the Montreal Jazz as an expansion team.
 The team did not play in the 2013–14 NBL Canada season after failing to secure a new ownership group.
 Since 2021, the city of Montreal has also been home to the Montreal Alliance of the Canadian Elite Basketball League.

 Formation

 On June 18, 2022, the NBLC announced that TBL President David Magley, a former NBL Commissioner, will work alongside Audley Stephenson, the current NBLC Commissioner, in overseeing the growth of both leagues.